 Some wedding music is timeless, and some goes out of fashion.
 Just look at the the way this decade started, in the….okay, I’ll say it…the pandemic.
-Now, as we emerge from all of that social isolation and social distancing, have weddings and wedding music has changed to reflect this new Renaissance?
+Now, as we emerge from all of that social isolation and distancing, how have weddings and wedding music changed to reflect this new Renaissance?

 On the heels of receiving the Best Harpist of the Year 2022 Global Wedding Award from LUXlife Magazine, I took to updating my music playlists to consider a more holistic way of how harp music fits into today’s ways to wed.

 If you are planning a wedding, there’s no time like the present to decide on your music, even if your wedding is months away, next year, or even in several years.
 Book your harpist now, and then have fun listening to music you want to choose for your wedding.